design-group/traefik-proxy/README.md

       -r /restore.gwbk
 ```

-Here is the `docker-compose.traefik.yml` file for the Ignition Gateway:
+and here is the `docker-compose.traefik.yml` file for the Ignition Gateway:

 ```yaml
 services: